 The JR Kansai Hokuriku Area Pass is a rail pass for exclusive use by foreign tourists.
 It provides pass holders with seven consecutive days of unlimited travel on designated train and bus lines (including shinkansen and limited express trains) in the Kansai Region, Hokuriku Region and Okayama.
 It roughly combines the coverage areas of the Kansai Wide Area Pass and Hokuriku Area Pass into a single pass.

 |If purchased outside Japan||If purchased via JR West online reservation||If puchased inside Japan|

-- Unlimited use of local and rapid JR trains along the lines shown on the map above.
+- Unlimited use of local, rapid and limited express JR trains along the lines shown on the map above.

-- Unlimited use of unreserved seats on the Sanyo Shinkansen between Shin-Osaka and Okayama and on the Hokuriku Shinkansen between Kanazawa and Joetsu Myoko.
+- Unlimited use of of the Sanyo Shinkansen between Shin-Osaka and Okayama and on the Hokuriku Shinkansen between Kanazawa and Joetsu Myoko.
 However, the Tokaido Shinkansen between Kyoto and Osaka is not covered.

 - Unlimited use of the IR Ishikawa Railway between Kanazawa and Tsubata to access the JR Nanao Line and of the Ainokaze Toyama Railway between Toyama and Takaoka to access the JR Himi and Johana Lines; however, it is not allowed to get on and off at any stations in between.
 The liner surcharge for Ainokaze Liner trains is not covered.